SEO Implications of Using Premade KB Articles for WHMCS

 Most providers cannot afford to invest so much time in this task but the good news is that there's a shortcut: premade knowledge base articles.

-One of the most popular sources of premade KB articles for WHMCS is PreMadeKB.com.
+One of the most popular source of premade KB articles for WHMCS is PreMadeKB.com.
 This is just my honest opinion.
 I don't earn anything if you decide to buy it.
+This is so true to the point that they return me the favor of recommending their product for free... with spam.

 Having said that, don't stop here and continue reading.
 I need to warn you about common misconceptions surrounding premade KB articles.